sjdiego/shorten-url/README.md

 # URL Shortener
 Yes, another URL shortener!

----
 This is a small pet project to practise with TDD and Event Sourcing with Laravel.

 Frontend is made using ReactJS, which is the first time that I use it.
+I'm also adding a backend using ReactJS + Inertia + TypeScript.

 ### What does this application
 It's simple and not very original: you give a very long URL and the application automatically